 These optical analytic sensors from Anderson-Negele continuously measure the refractive index in °Brix, Plato or nD quickly, precisely and automatically.
-This allows the sugar, alcohol or salt content in liquids or the dry matter in dairy products to be monitored fast and efficient.

 Integrated process refractors can analyze liquids, fruit preparations and creams in in the beverage and juice industries, dairies, breweries, wine production and other food businesses.
 The inline analysis of media based on density or concentration offers many advantages in various sanitary applications.